Myaneeeee/AcaDDemia_Refactored/README.md

 # AccaDDemia
-This is a simple Java project I created when I was still learning OOP concepts.
+This is a simple Java project about Library Management System I created when I was still learning OOP concepts.